aws-samples/serverless-observability-workshop/workshop/content/030_cloudwatch/analyze_helpers.en.md

  * because the processing application is designed with a RegEx based on default loggers.
  *
  * @example
- * Logs metric to count the number of successful item retrievals using default dimensions and namepsace.
+ * Logs metric to count the number of successful item retrievals using default dimensions and namespace.
  * logMetric(name = 'SuccessfulGetItem', unit = MetricUnit.Count, value = 1)
  * // Dimensions included: {service: 'service_undefined'}
  * // Namespace used: MonitoringApp